swiftlang/swift-evolution/proposals/0228-fix-expressiblebystringinterpolation.md

 <details><summary>The `DefaultStringInterpolation` type</summary>

-The standard library uses `make()` to extract the final value; `CustomStringConvertible` is provided as a public equivalent for types which want to use `DefaultStringInterpolation` but do some processing in their `init(stringInterpolation:)` implementation.
+The standard library uses `make()` to extract the final value; `CustomStringConvertible` is provided as a public equivalent for types that want to use `DefaultStringInterpolation` but do some processing in their `init(stringInterpolation:)` implementation.

 ```swift
 /// Represents a string literal with interpolations while it is being built up.